zzheng68/MixTwice/README.md

 # MixTwice

-This is a Github reporsitory for MixTwice study
+This is a Github reporsitory for MixTwice study and Rpackage.

 ## For MixTwice R package install